 Dr. Dobak, Messrs.
 Sun, Wood, and Akhavan and Ms. Ibarra are each participants in our change of control and severance plan, referred to as the Severance Plan, in each case providing for certain change of control related severance payments and benefits.
-For more information regarding our change of control related severance payments and benefits, please see the section below entitled "Employment, Severance and Change in Control Agreements."
-The Compensation Committee believes that these change of control related severance payments and benefits are an important element of our executive compensation program, which have particular importance in the context of a change in control.
+For more information regarding our change of control related severance payments and benefits are an important element of our executive compensation Committee believes that these change of control related severance payments and benefits are an important element of our executive compensation program, which have particular importance in the context of a change in control.
 The Company change of control related severance payments and benefits under the Severance Plan, including equity award vesting acceleration, are structured on a "double-trigger" basis, meaning that the executive officer must experience an actual termination of employment without cause or resign for good reason within twelve months following a change in control in order for the payments and benefits to become due.
 The Compensation Committee believes that the events triggering payment, comprising of a change in control and either a termination other than for cause or resignation for good reason, are appropriate conditions for the ensuing benefits.
 It is the Compensation Committee's belief that providing change in control payments and benefits should reduce any reluctance of our executive officers to diligently consider and pursue potential change in control transactions that may be in the best interests of our stockholders.